A proposed bill would pay farmworkers who lost work due to dry or low-water conditions $1,000 a month for three years.

-Advocates say they’re already seeing the impact of the drought on farm work in the Valley.
+Advocates say they’re already seeing the impact of the drought on farm work in the San Joaquin Valley.

 Carlos Morales has worked in Fresno County’s fields for over 15 years.
-Earlier this month, he said that farmworkers in the county are already noticing that work is increasingly scarce due to the lack of water.
+He said farmworkers in the county are noticing that work is increasingly scarce due to the lack of water.

 “There are many fields where the farmers have stopped growing,” Morales said in Spanish in an interview.
 “There’s no water; there are no jobs.”

-In 2021, California farmers were forced to fallow 390,000 acres of land due to the drought and water allocation cutbacks – most of which were located in the Central Valley.
+In 2021, California farmers were forced to fallow 390,000 acres of land — most in the Central Valley — due to drought and water allocation cutbacks.

-Hernan Hernandez, executive director of the California Farmworker Foundation, said that farmworkers are already seeing their work hours decreasing every year.
+Hernan Hernandez, executive director of the California Farmworker Foundation, said farmworkers are seeing their work hours decrease every year.

 “Farmworkers now have to choose between putting food on their tables and paying rent, as there is less work in agriculture because of the lack of water in the Central Valley,” he said in a news release from Hurtado’s office, adding that the proposed legislation would bring “much-needed relief” to farmworkers and their families.

-Some growers also support the legislation.
-Representatives of agriculture groups such as the California Fresh Fruit Association spoke in support of SB 1066 during a Senate committee hearing on Tuesday.
+Some growers also supported the legislation.
+Representatives of agriculture groups such as the California Fresh Fruit Association spoke in support of SB 1066 during a Senate committee hearing.

-In a phone interview with The Bee on Thursday, Ian LeMay, president of the California Fresh Fruit Association, said the bill was an “interesting proposal” that acknowledges the many impacts of the drought on Central Valley communities.
+In a phone interview with The Bee, Ian LeMay, president of the California Fresh Fruit Association, said the bill was an “interesting proposal” that acknowledged the many impacts of the drought on Central Valley communities.

 “When we are in drought situations, or when we have low water allocations, not only are the businesses that we represent impacted, but ultimately our employees,” said LeMay.

-He said he hopes the pilot program can help sustain the livelihoods of California’s farmworkers during the drought so they can remain in the community and be available for employment when the drought dissipates or when “an increased allocation of water is made to the growers in the central San Joaquin Valley.”
+He said he hoped the pilot program could help sustain the livelihoods of California’s farmworkers during the drought so they could remain in the community and be available for employment when the drought dissipates or when “an increased allocation of water is made to the growers in the central San Joaquin Valley.”

-If SB 1066 becomes law, qualifying farmworkers would be eligible for $1,000 unconditional monthly payments for three years — or up to $36,000.
+If SB 1066 had become law, qualifying farmworkers would have been eligible for $1,000 unconditional monthly payments for three years — or up to $36,000.

-To be eligible for the program, a household must meet the following criteria:
+To be eligible, a household would have had to meet the following criteria: